 Conferences and Didactics

 Fellows participate in weekly didactic seminars from the teaching staff covering Accreditation Council for Graduate Medical Education (ACGME) pain topics as well as regular journal clubs and morbidity and mortality (M&M) conferences.
-The trainees also present on a topic of their choosing.

 Patients are also considered for ongoing research studies, as appropriate.